pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 flye --nano-hq filtered.fastq -t 24 -o flye
 ```

-<p>Contigs were corrected with Illumina DNA sequence data using Pilon v1.24 in three iterations, with the Pilon output as input each successive round:</p>
+Contigs were corrected with Illumina DNA sequence data using Pilon v1.24 in three iterations, with the Pilon output as input each successive round:</p>

 ```
 bwa index assembly.fasta